 The ultimate plan and a hidden monster with the alias Trent

-In the novel, Jill Valentine appears at the beginning when she is going to an emergency meeting convened by STARS.
+In the novel, Jill Valentine appears when she is going to an emergency meeting convened by STARS.
 Their Bravo team was dispatched to investigate the killings on the Arklay Mountains but lost contact.
-Jill herself originally wanted to finish this case quickly because of the victims of the case, there were two children she loved.
-Trent mysteriously appears in the changing room to meet Jill privately and gives her the file of an old mansion located on the Arklay Range and some related names.
-The fact that he could enter the changing room of the Raccoon police station task force was enough to see just how high his abilities were.
+Jill herself originally wanted to finish this case quickly because of the victims of the case.
+There were two children she loved.
+Trent mysteriously appears in the changing room to meet Jill privately and gives her the old mansion file located on the Arklay Range and some related names.
+The fact that he could enter the Raccoon police station task force’s changing room was enough to see just how high his abilities were.

-During this time, Trent also silently “changed sides” when shaking hands with “The Agency” – a secret organization including a number of companies competing with Umbrella.
-After realizing the incredible potential of Albert Wesker, he personally came to rescue this traitor captain before the mansion on Mount Arklay exploded at the end of Resident Evil 1.
+During this time, Trent also silently “changed sides” when shaking hands with “The Agency” – a secret organization including several companies competing with Umbrella.
+After realizing the incredible potential of Albert Wesker, he came to rescue this traitor captain before the mansion on Mount Arklay exploded at the end of Resident Evil 1.

-Convincing Wesker to work for The Agency, Trent arranged for Wesker (now quite badly injured) to be treated and his body supported to receive good T-virus should be greatly enhanced.
-This was later shown by Wesker in the Resident Evil Code X Veronica.
+Convincing Wesker to work for The Agency, Trent arranged for Wesker (now quite badly injured) to be treated.
+His body supported to receive good T-virus should be significantly enhanced.
+Wesker later showed this in the Resident Evil Code X Veronica.
 Although he never admitted it publicly, Wesker was very cautious about Trent because of his terrifying ability.

-After the novel ended, the Umbrella Corporation collapsed, and the big plan was successful, Trent continued to work silently as a partner of The Agency and there was no further information about him later.
+After the novel ended, the Umbrella Corporation collapsed.
+The big plan was successful.
+Trent continued to work silently as a partner of The Agency, and there was no further information about him later.

 With Capcom continuing to develop the Resident Evil series from Code X Veronica and then the reboot effort from Resident Evil 7, we can hope to meet Trent in the game one day.
-Maybe he will play a certain final boss, or more appropriately, a hidden NPC that holds a mysterious element like G-Man in Half-Life.
+Maybe he will play an individual final boss, or more appropriately, a hidden NPC that holds a mysterious element like G-Man in Half-Life.